IvanUkhov/blog/about.md

 quantification in the context of electronic systems, which one can read more about in my doctoral [dissertation][thesis].
 Since early 2018, I have been working as a data scientist and a machine learning engineer at tech companies based in Stockholm.
-For more information, please refer to my [résumé][resume].
+For more information about my education and career, please refer to my [résumé][resume].

 Please feel free to reach out.
 Thank you!